Whatapalaver/makers_progress/README.md

 Makers - Coding Progress
 ========================

-I'm part of the July 2018 cohort at Makers bootcamp.
-I thought it would be useful to document the key progress points through the 12 weeks.
+I've now graduated from the 12 week Makers bootcamp.
+Here are my updated focus points on my way to securing exciting employment opportunities.

 Plans for post Makers continued learning:

-- [ ] Complete the react redux course
+- [ ] Focus on Node.js and React
-- [ ] Complete node training
+- [ ] Experiment with GraphQL
-- [ ] Improve vanilla JS with exercism.io
+- [ ] Improve vanilla JS with exercism.io and codewars
 - [ ] 99 Bottles Ruby refactoring
+- [ ] Start side project - Calling all Superheroes - a React Native project
-- [ ] Java focus with Udemy and exercism
+- [ ] Start MOOC on CS and Machine Learning
-- [ ] Game of life with frontend animation
+- [ ] Go crazy with meetups

+While part of the July 2018 cohort at Makers bootcamp, I thought it would be useful to document the key progress points through the 12 weeks.

 Week 11 & 12
 ------